Resources for Assessing Student Learning

 Resources for Program-Level Assessment

 Most academic professional associations provide learning assessment resources, which can be located through Internet searches.
-A few examples are:
+A few examples: